Twelve-Tips-To-Avoid-Software-Project-Failure

 1. Lack of support from top management

-Top management must be committed and willing to change the organisation’s culture, including users' habits, in support of the implementation.
-If sufficient, knowledgeable, decision-empowered users and managers are not dedicated to the project from the beginning, it is unlikely to succeed.
-Problems can also arise due to turnover in the executive ranks, leading to miscommunication, altered strategies or lack of buy-in from new executives.
+Top management must be committed and willing to support the cultural change that implementation brings, including altering entrenched habits.
+If experienced, decision-empowered users and managers are not involved from the outset, success is unlikely.
+Leadership turnover can also derail progress due to miscommunication, shifting strategies, or a lack of buy-in from new executives.

-“Consultants don’t know the business or the internal processes and culture well enough to go it alone when it comes to implementing meaningful systems,” Bensch says.
+“Consultants don’t know the business or its internal processes and culture well enough to go it alone when it comes to implementing meaningful systems,” Bensch says.

 2. No internal champion